DoctorWaffles/daankemps.github.io/_projects/Snail Trails.md

         {% include elements/figure.html image="https://i.imgur.com/5msb6vp.gif" caption="Lever mechanic" %}
     </div>
     <div class="col-sm">
-        {% include elements/figure.html image="  https://i.imgur.com/l2lSYiw.gif" caption="Following camera" %}
+        {% include elements/figure.html image="https://i.imgur.com/6w3oWr1.gif" caption="Following camera" %}
     </div>
 </div>

 Another thing I did during the early development stage was to create a basic user interface wireframe.
-Once the user interface was approved and the engine had its scripting API to it, I also implemented the entire UI, with 2D assets from another artist, using LUA in the scripting API I was provided.
+Once the user interface was approved and the engine had its scripting API added to it, I also implemented the entire user interface, with 2D assets from another artist, to the game using LUA with the scripting API I was provided.

 <div class="container" style="padding: 0px">